5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/AirportItllwm_Sequoia.md

 > [!IMPORTANT]
 >
 > Once root patches are applied, the security seal of the volume will be broken.
-And once it is broken, the complete macOS version will be downloaded every timan an OS update is available.
+And once it is broken, the complete macOS version will be downloaded every time an OS update is available.
 The workaround would be to revert root patches before installing updates – but then you won't have WiFi (unless you enable `itlwm` beforehand).

 ## Credits and Thank Yous